 The purpose of the 1896 Society is to recognize and thank the individuals who have made the University of Montevallo Foundation a part of their estate plans.
 Make a difference in the lives of tomorrow’s students by becoming a member of the 1896 Society today!

-Learn more about Capt.
-Walton in the February 2021 issue of the 1896 Society Newsletter below.
+Learn more in the October 2022 issue of the 1896 Society Newsletter.

 1896 Society Newsletter Archives